prasser/object-selector/README.md

 			                .build();
 ```

+Moreover, the selection predicate can also be provided as a string that will be parsed
+by the builder:

 ```Java
 Selector<Element> selector
 		= new SelectorBuilder<Element>(new ObjectAccessor<Element>(Element.class),
                              "('bool'='true' and 'integer'>='50') or 'numeric'<='30'")
                              .build();
 ```

+The constructed selector can be used to select objects in the following way:

 ```Java
 for (Element element : list){